chps-dev/chps/CHPs.md

 (CVE) identifier on a database such as [National Vulnerability Database (NVD)](https://nvd.nist.gov/).
 CVEs are graded from critical to negligible according to perceived impact.
 We recommend using tooling (commonly called vulnerability scanners) to check software and container images for the presence of known  CVEs.
+Readers should not autaomtically dismiss lower graded CVES, due to the potential impact of _CVE chaining_, where multiple, possibly low impact vulnerabilities are exploited in combination to achieve a higher-impact attack.

 Because our knowledge of CVEs is constantly evolving, container images can only be graded on this vector at a point in time; the same image may be CVE free one week but not the next.

 ## Levels